adhirajpandey/Chat-Room/README.md

 This web application enables users to engage in live conversations within chat rooms.
 Any user has the ability to create a new chat room and share its unique code with multiple participants, who can then join the conversation using that code.

 Realtime two-way communication is achieved through the utilization of web sockets.
-HTML, CSS and Bootstrap used for frontend and Flask for backend.
+HTML, JS and Tailwind used for frontend and Flask for backend.

 Test it out at: https://chatroom.adhiraj.live/